rfitzhugh/rfitzhugh.github.io/about.md

 ## Hi, I'm Rebecca 👋.

-<p>I am a passionate technologist who enjoys live music, collecting records, and traveling.
+<p>I am a technologist who is passionate about API design, live music, and traveling.

-Feel free to contact me via <a href="https://twitter.com/RebeccaFitzhugh">Twitter</a> or <a href="https://www.linkedin.com/in/rmfitzhugh">LinkedIn</a>.
+Feel free to reach out  via <a href="https://twitter.com/RebeccaFitzhugh">Twitter</a> or <a href="https://www.linkedin.com/in/rmfitzhugh">LinkedIn</a>.

 <h2>Skills</h2>